fabioono25/tools_plugins/README.md

 docker image push account/ex-test:1.0
 ```

-Create and remove multi-containers using docker-compose:
+Working with multi-containers and verify logs using docker-compose:

 ```
 docker-compose up -d
 docker-compose down
+docker-compose logs -f -t
 ```

 List the networks and drivers available in the host: